blues/app-accelerators/fridge-fleet-monitor/README.md

 ![The Sparrow node with magnetic door sensor attached close up](images/readme-sparrow-sensor-closeup.jpg)

-With that, the hardware should be assembled, and flashing firmware is up next.
+With that done, the hardware is assembled, and flashing firmware is up next.

 ## Firmware